jenyu7/dwsource/lct-5.md

 Multiple File Compilation
 - You can combine multiple C files into a C program by including them all in one gcc command.
--`gcc test.c stringc foo.c woohoo.c/EDITING HERE`
+-`gcc test.c stringc foo.c woohoo.c`
 - You cannot have duplicate functions or global variable names across these files.
 - Be careful: only one of these files should have a main